 Health insurance is designed to protect you and your family from the costs associated with medical services you may need when you’re sick or injured.
 Similar to auto insurance, you choose a health plan and agree to pay a specific rate, or premium, each month.
 Your health insurer then agrees to pay a portion of your covered health care costs.
 Payments made by your insurer are typically based on discounts that health insurers negotiate with doctors or hospitals.

 Get the Basics of Health Insurance in Just Over a Minute

 Why Is Health Insurance Important and Why Do I Need It?

 No one plans to get sick or hurt.
 But illnesses and injuries can happen at any time.
 In some cases, they can be devastating to your health and leave you with overwhelming medical bills.
 Health insurance limits your risk of paying for very expensive illnesses and injuries by covering medical care and other services, such as hospitalization and surgery.

 Health insurance also helps you protect your health and well-being, primarily through coverage of preventive care services.

-In addition to protecting you and your family from high cost and unexpected illnesses, health insurance is required by law.
 Learn more about the Affordable Care Act and how it affects you and your family.